“I had a dream last night,” my husband said in a thin raspy voice.

 “Vic, you need a goal as big as the one of living long enough to teach with the Dalai Lama and present him with your book.”
 Vic had reached that goal five weeks earlier, but since then, he was in obvious decline.

 “Maybe I could still teach, but I don’t think I’ll be able to do that anymore,” Vic whispered.
 “I don’t think I can travel, but maybe I can write.
 But probably not because I can’t think straight with all these medicines.
 I don’t know what I can do.”

 I wrapped my arms around him.
 He buried his face in my chest and let me support his weight.

 The dream repeated the message of our conversation about Vic’s future.
 Vic had spent his personal and academic life studying new ideas and exploring new worlds of connections in Buddhism, Jungian Psychology, philosophy, and physics.
 His explorations were over.
 He wasn’t quite conscious of that yet, but something in him knew.

 I believe the dream saved him from more suffering.
 Knowing, even unconsciously, that there was nothing left in life, Vic surrendered to death and was gone in a few days.

 The Spanish king had already died.

-Do you look to dreams for essential information at critical times?
-For another post about dreams, please see Finding Balance During Grief: Healing Dreams and Creativity.
-You might also enjoy reading about Vic’s last meeting with the Dalai Lama in The Last Embrace: The Dalai Lama Blesses a Dying Man (in Shambhala Sunspace, Aug.
+Do you look to your dreams for essential information at critical times?
+If you’d like to learn more about Vic’s work in Tibetan Buddhism, Jungian Psychology, Philosophy, and Physics, visit his website at Vic Mansfield.com.
+You might also enjoy reading about Vic’s last meeting with the Dalai Lama in The Last Embrace: The Dalai Lama Blesses a Dying Man (in Lion’s Roar, Aug.
 15, 2013).